Univ-Wyo-Education/S22-1010/README.md

-# F21-1010
+# S22-1010

-Introduction to Computer Science, University of Wyoming, Fall 2021.
+Introduction to Computer Science, University of Wyoming, Spring 2022.